open-contracting-extensions/ocds_frameworkAgreement_DPS_extension/README.md

 In the European Union, this extension's fields correspond to [eForms BG-706 (Techniques)](https://github.com/eForms/eForms).
 See [OCDS for the European Union](http://standard.open-contracting.org/profiles/eu/master/en/) for the correspondences to Tenders Electronic Daily (TED).

+## Guidance

+### Framework agreement's `value` and `period`

+The `value` and `period` fields of the `FrameworkAgreement` object should only be used if the procurement process has more than one framework agreement and if each data source provides this information for **each** contract and framework agreement.

+### Framework agreement's `method`

+Here are the possible value for `FrameworkAgreement.method`, and common synonyms:

+- withoutReopeningCompetition: call-offs
+- withReopeningCompetition: mini-competitions
+- withAndWithoutReopeningCompetition: call-offs and mini-competitions

 ## Examples

 ### Framework agreement